Renting an Apartment in Spain as an Expat: What You Need to Know

 Platforms like Spotahome or Airbnb allow you to explore neighborhoods before committing long-term.
 Many of the previously mentioned websites also offer short-term rentals.

 That’s exactly what I did in Málaga, and it helped me find an area that truly fit my lifestyle — not just my budget.
+If you want to learn more about the differences to make the right decision, also check out this article about Long-Term vs. Short-Term Rentals in Spain: What Expats and New Arrivals Need to Understand.

 What I Learned Along the Way